jorix/OL-FeaturePopups/README.md

 The control shows two types of selection popups: **single feature** or **features list** (with two or more features).
 Into a list of features can be seen each feature in a single popup.

-Also supports hover popups simultaneously with the selection.
-In the case of a cluster (with more than one feature) can display all items or only display the number of items.
+It also supports hover popups (both kinds *single feature* and *features list*) simultaneously with the selection

 Examples:
 ---------
-**Adaptation of OpenLayers examples to use `FeaturePopups`**:

- * [georss-flickr-FP.html](http://jorix.github.com/OL-FeaturePopups/examples/georss-flickr-FP.html) (custom templates instead of *onSelect* function, code simpler)
- * [highlight-feature-FP.html](http://jorix.github.com/OL-FeaturePopups/examples/highlight-feature-FP.html) (two controls in one!)
- * [strategy-cluster-FP.html](http://jorix.github.com/OL-FeaturePopups/examples/strategy-cluster-FP.html) (don't use "Jugl.js" and uses "popupdisplayed" event instead of "featureselected")
- * [sundials-FP.html](http://jorix.github.com/OL-FeaturePopups/examples/sundials-FP.html) (custom templates instead of *onFeatureXxxxx* functions, code simpler)
+**Using the control and templates to display popups**:

+ * Multi layer, multi selection and uses *Strategy.Cluster*: [feature-popups.html](http://jorix.github.com/OL-FeaturePopups/examples/feature-popups.html)
+ * Same as above but the lists of features are displayed outside the map div: [feature-popups-external.html](http://jorix.github.com/OL-FeaturePopups/examples/feature-popups-external.html)

 **Grids to show feature attributes using `FeaturePopups`**:

  * [grid-jqGrid-features.html](http://jorix.github.com/OL-FeaturePopups/examples/grid-jqGrid-features.html) (uses jqGrid to show features and highlight the selection)